malluriaravind/Deloitte-Auditor-Enterprise-Chat/README.md

    pip install flask
    ```

-4. **Set up the database (if applicable):**
+4. **Set up the database**
-   - Initialize your database.
-If using SQLite, the database file will be created automatically when the application runs.
+   - The SQL table for storing prompts and responses will be created automatically when the application runs.
+Ensure you have the necessary permissions to create a database.

 ## Usage